FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 ```

 The container is up and running, it also forwards local :27017 port to the same port on the container.
-To be sure, let’s check FerretDB logs by using `docker logs` command with the container name or ID as an argument.
+To be sure, let's check FerretDB logs by using `docker logs` command with the container name or ID as an argument.

 ```js
 > docker-compose logs ferretdb